 Based in Gent/Brussels, Belgium

-Join us on a journey at the origin of modern art and let yourself be mesmerized during the design process of these masters.
+Join us on a journey at the origins of modern art and let yourself be mesmerized by the works of these masters.

 I thank my main inspiration to make this game to a book called ‘What Are You Looking At’ by Will Gompertz.
 In Dutch (my mother tongue) they changed the title and it freely translates to ‘My little sister can do this as well.
 Why modern art is art.’
 I’ve always had a difficult relation with modern art and when I saw the book in a bookshop in Ghent I thought: “That’s something I also think sometimes, although I know it’s not really true” so I decided to read it.
 It’s an anecdotal and informative book which sketches the chronology of the origins of modern art, from the impressionists to the present.
 You go on a journey and read about where the artists lived and worked, who their friends were and what drove them to make their art.
 It was the period just after postimpressionisme - the period of cubism, suprematism, the style - that attracted me the most.

 The avant-garde abstract artists are the pioneers of modern art.
 They reflected the rapidly industrializing society.
 All artists portrayed their own inner criticism and opinions on that society thus their art became very personal.
 It is precisely that aspect - the emergence of the path of the artist - that I find so exciting about this period.

 During a night of light insomnia I decided to try to write a Mondrian-painting generator which randomly generated paintings based on some parameters such a nr. of planes in total, nr. of cuts and nr. of color-planes.
 Then I thought it would be nice if the user could manipulate the paintings as a way of ‘becoming the artist’.
 A little puzzle mechanic was added an ‘Please, Touch The Artwork’ was born.